isonno/NPRScripts/README.md

 NPRScripts
 ==========

+*UPDATE* - check out the new script, `PodcastWeek.py`.
+More details when, uh, I get a chance to work on it again.

 I like to listen to NPR podcasts in my car.
 About once a week, I plug in a thumb drive to my PC and run this script, which gathers up shows I like and downloads them to the thumb drive.